Javier Sagrera

-Javier Sagrera (born 12 January 2004) is a Spanish racing driver, currently competing in the GB3 Championship for Elite Motorsport.
-He previously raced in the F4 Spanish Championship.
+Francisco Javier Sagrera Pont (born 12 January 2004) is a Spanish racing driver who last competed in the Formula Regional European Championship for Akcel GP.

+Sagrera was the vice-champion of the 2024 Eurocup-3 series, with MP Motorsport.
+Previously, he raced in the F4 Spanish Championship and the GB3 Championship.
+He previously competed in the 2025 FIA Formula 3 Championship for AIX Racing.

 Career

 Karting

-In 2017 Sagrera took part in his first national and continental karting competitions, with second place in the junior category of the Spanish Championship being his most notable achievement that year.
+In 2017, Sagrera took part in his first national and continental karting competitions, with second place in the junior category of the Spanish Championship being his most notable achievement that year.
 The Spaniard would progress to the senior class the following year, finishing third in the same series, only two points behind the champion.
 Sagrera finished his karting career at the end of 2019.

 Lower formulae

 Sagrera made his single-seater debut with MOL Racing in the final round of the F4 Spanish Championship at the Circuit de Barcelona-Catalunya.
 Despite being a rookie, he managed to finish the third race in the top ten, although he did not receive points as he was classed as a guest driver.

-In 2020 the Spaniard returned to the Spanish Championship, this time racing the first four rounds of the season for MOL.
+In 2020, Sagrera returned to the Spanish Championship, this time racing the first four rounds of the season for MOL.
 However, Sagrera was only able to score eight points over the course of the 12 races, and ended up 21st in the standings.